IT'S BEGINNING TO LOOK A LOT LIKE CHRISTMAS!

 moving to different sleeping positions

-As discussed above, you can arrange your pillows in a way that supports your upper body and restricts unnecessary movement.
+The best way to counteract this is by arranging your pillows in a way that supports your upper body and restricts unnecessary movement.

-Using over-the-counter pain relievers
+Use over-the-counter pain relievers

-Over-the-counter pain meds are an effective way to tackle pain from rib injuries. 💊
+Over-the-counter pain meds are an effective way to tackle pain from rib injuries.

 Woman sleeping with medication